The Equalizer (1985 TV series) season 3

+Synopsis

-In this season, McCall goes against an atheist bomber, a wall street raider, two hit-men, more KGB, more Mafia, a serial killer, a sexploiter pimp/pornographer, a deranged dramatist, an alcoholic AIDS avoider, a murderous master manipulator, a greedy diplomat, an enemy espionage agent, a lost lover, welfare slumlord scammers, a psycho ransoming rapist, a psycho stalker ex-husband, a psycho murderer ex-con, a vengeful industrialist, a casino boss, and a protégé turned femme fatale.
+In this season, McCall goes against an atheist bomber, a Wall Street raider, two hit-men, more KGB, more Mafia, a serial killer, a sexploiter pimp/pornographer, a deranged dramatist, an alcoholic AIDS avoider, a murderous master manipulator, a greedy diplomat, an enemy espionage agent, a lost lover, welfare slumlord scammers, a psycho ransoming rapist, a psycho stalker ex-husband, a psycho murderer ex-con, a vengeful industrialist, a casino boss, and a protégé turned femme fatale.

-He stops a mass-murder at a mass, defends a developmentally disabled man, frees a scientist-defector, saves an army career, prevents a psychic's fatal future, thwarts thespian threats to the theatre troupe, saves a six year-old, reunites father/son, derails dancer danger, turns teens from thug-life, rescues a reporter from revenge, liberates a kidnapped boy, averts an amnesic woman, frees hostages, houses a homeless family, protects two single mothers, one single father, and two families of three.
+He stops a mass-murder at a mass, defends a developmentally disabled man, frees a scientist-defector, saves an army career, prevents a psychic's fatal future, thwarts thespian threats to the theatre troupe, saves a six-year-old, reunites a father and son, derails dancer danger, turns teens from thug-life, rescues a reporter from revenge, liberates a kidnapped boy, helps an amnesic woman, frees hostages, houses a homeless family, protects two single mothers, one single father, and two families of three.

 McCall is arrested once, shot thrice, forgives an enemy, loses a friend, gains a daughter, and buys a bar.